cesar-douady/open-lmake/doc/src/lmake_module.md

 - (4):
-	If a series of files are read in a loop and the loop is written in such a way as to stop on the first error and if the series of file does not depend on the actual content of said files, then it is preferable to pre-access (using B(ldepend)) all files before starting the loop.
+	If a series of files are read in a loop and the loop is written in such a way as to stop on the first error and if the series of file does not depend on the actual content of said files, then it is preferable to pre-access (using this function) all files before starting the loop.
 	The reason is that without this precaution, deps will be discovered one by one and may be built serially instead of all of them in parallel.
 - (5):
 	If a series of dep is directly derived from the content of a file, it may be wise to declare it as `critical`.